 The Facilities Committee monitors the University's academic space and facilities, including, but not limited to: classrooms, laboratories (teaching and research), study and social areas, dining services, parking lots and transportation services, athletic buildings and fields, and recreational facilities.
 The Committee will work with providers of campus services and the Environmental Council, to best coordinate existing facilities and effectively plan for future facilities-related needs of the University.
 The Faculty Assembly Chair will appoint two members from each college's elected members of the Faculty Assembly.
-Ex officio members include: student representatives and the Vice President for Campus Services.
+Ex officio members include student representatives and the Vice President for University Operations (or designee), and the chairs of comparable committees in each college.